-By the 1913-1914 winter season, 364 Marlborough was the home of Arthur Hazard Dakin, a lawyer, and his wife, Emma Frances (Sahler) Dakin.
+On February 8, 1913, 364 Marlborough was purchased from Stephen Crosby’s estate by Arthur Hazard Dakin, a lawyer.
+He and his wife, Emma Frances (Sahler) Dakin, made it their home.
 They also maintained a home in Amherst which previously had been their primary residence.
-He was the assessed owner of 364 Marlborough from 1913 through 1917 and is shown as the owner on the 1917 Bromley map.

-During the 1919-1920 winter season, 364 Marlborough was the home of Lt.
+During the 1919-1920 winter season, it was the home of Lt.
 Colonel D’Arcy Hemsworth Kay and his wife, Jane Heartt (Cragin) Kay.
 He was an officer in the British Army.

 During the 1920-1921 winter season, 364 Marlborough was the home of George Dotson Haskell and his wife, Blanche (Valentine) Haskell.
 They previously had lived in Concord.
 They also maintained a home in Marblehead.